82nd Annual Golden Globes® LIVE COVERAGE.

 • Cecil B. DeMille

-Although born in the US during his family’s visit, he lived in the Bahamas until he was ten, and after deciding he wanted to be an actor he worked on losing his Bahamian accent by watching television in his adopted country.
-His first professional work was with the American Negro Theater, which led to a leading role in the Broadway production of the all-Black revival of Anna Lucasta.
+Although born in the U.S. during his family’s visit, he lived in the Bahamas until he was ten, and after deciding he wanted to be an actor he worked on losing his Bahamian accent by watching television in his adopted country.
+His first professional work was with the American Negro Theater, which led to a leading role in the Broadway production of an all-Black production, a revival of Anna Lucasta.

-It was screenwriter Robert Alan Arthur who finally gave him a lead in Edge of the City, and after that, he never looked back.
+Screenwriter Robert Alan Arthur finally gave him a lead in Edge of the City, and after that, he never looked back.
 He followed that with Richard Brooks’s hard-hitting Something of Value, in which he played a sympathetic Mau Mau adherent; then he accepted the role of a slave in Band of Angels, an unfairly maligned Clark Gable Civil War romance.

-It was Stanley Kramer who gave him the role that made him a star in 1958.
-Playing opposite Tony Curtis in the year’s best film, The Defiant Ones, he earned his first of eight Golden Globe nominations.
-The film didn’t win the Oscars because one of its writers (even though he was using a pseudonym) had been blocked.
+Stanley Kramer gave him the role that made him a star in 1958.
+Playing opposite Tony Curtis in The Defiant Ones, he earned his first of eight Golden Globe nominations.
+The film didn’t win the Oscars maybe because one of its writers (even though he was using a pseudonym) had been blocked.
 The Hollywood Foreign Press, however, gave it its Golden Globe for best motion picture drama.

 Poitier was now the go-to African American actor, replacing Harry Belafonte in Samuel Goldwyn’s Golden Globe-winning Porgy and Bess, for which he earned his second Golden Globe nomination.